LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

 Sprint Cycles and Work Planning
 ========================================

 The Axom project plans work for quarterly (3 month) sprint cycles.
-Three months is long for typical sprint-based development.
-However, we find that it works well for our project where multiple software components are under development concurrently by giving component developers flexibility to plan and coordinate work with other components in a way that works best for them.
+Although three months is long for typical sprint-based development, we find that it works well for our project where multiple software components are under development concurrently since it gives component developers flexibility to plan and coordinate work with other components in a way that works best for them.